-: Click to add an overlay.
-Select the type of overlay from the dropdown list:

-- Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
-You can enter your own text, and you can also include pre-configured modifiers to automatically show for example time, date, frame rate. - : Click to add the date modifier %F to show yyyy-mm-dd. - \mathbf{O} : Click to add the time modifier \$ x to show hh:mm:ss (24-hour clock). - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
-For example, %a shows the day of the week. - Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default). - : Select the position of the overlay in the image. - Image: Select to show a static image superimposed over the video stream.
++ : Click to add an overlay.
+Select the type of overlay from the dropdown list: • Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
+You can enter your own text, and you can also include pre-configured modifiers to automatically show for example time, date, frame rate. - Click to add the date modifier %F to show yyyy-mm-dd. - \mathbf{O} : Click to add the time modifier $\%$ to show hh:mm:ss (24-hour clock).
+Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
+For example, %a shows the day of the week. - Size: Select the desired font size.
+Appearance: Select the text color and background color, for example, white text on a black background (default). - Select the position of the overlay in the image. • Image: Select to show a static image superimposed over the video stream.
 You can use .bmp, .png, .jpeg, or .svg files.
 To upload an image, click Images.
 Before you upload an image, you can choose to: - Scale with resolution: Select to automatically scale the overlay image to fit the video resolution. - Use transparency: Select and enter the RGB hexadecimal value for that color.
 Use the format RRGGBB.
-Examples of hexadecimal values: FFFFFF for white, 000000 for black, FF00000 for red, 6633FF for blue, and 669900 for green.
-Only for .bmp images. - Streaming indicator : Select to show an animation superimposed over the video stream.
-The animation indicates that the video stream is live, even if the scene doesn't contain any motion. - Appearance: Select the animation color and background color, for example, red animation on a transparent background (default). - Size: Select the desired font size. - : Select the position of the overlay in the image.
+Examples of hexadecimal values: FFFFF for white, 000000 for black, FF0000 for red, 6633FF for blue, and 669900 for green.
+Only for .bmp images. • Streaming indicator ${igcup}$: Select to show an animation superimposed over the video stream.
+The animation • Streaming indicator 💙 : Select to show an animation superimposed over the video stream.
+The animation indicates that the video stream is live, even if the scene doesn't contain any motion.
+Appearance: Select the animation color and background color, for example, red animation on a transparent background (default) background (default). - Size: Select the desired font size.